-Use our smart database to cluster Bitcoin (BTC) addresses and find out what your tax office knows about your crypto assets.
+Use our smart tools to cluster Bitcoin (BTC) addresses and to see what others can find out about your crypto assets.

-Do you want to know if two Bitcoin addresses belong to the same person or to which Bitcoin exchange a thief sent your stolen coins?
+Do you want to know if two Bitcoin addresses belong to the same person or to which Bitcoin exchange a thief sent the stolen coins for cashing out?

 Hundreds of thousands of Bitcoins have been stolen from users since the beginning of the virtual currency, we can see all these thefts in real time in the blockchain.
 We know to which addresses the stolen coins are sent and from which they are stolen.
 We can follow the life of a Bitcoin over the network.